mqchen1993/note_book/16-SegPaper.md

 * [Mask R-CNN 论文翻译](https://alvinzhu.xyz/2017/10/07/mask-r-cnn/#fn:18)
 * [Mask R-CNN完整翻译](https://blog.csdn.net/myGFZ/article/details/79136610)
 * `RoIPool` performs coarse spatial quantizationfor feature extraction.
 To fix the misalignment, we propose a simple, quantization-free layer, called `RoIAlign`, that faithfully preserves exact spatial locations.
-*  Second, we found it essential to decouple mask and class prediction: we predict a binary mask for each class independently, without competition among classes, and rely on the network’s RoI classification branch to predict the category.
+*  Second, we found it essential to `decouple mask and class prediction`: we predict a `binary mask` for each class independently, without competition among classes, and rely on the network’s RoI `classification branch` to predict the category.
 * Our models can run at about 200ms per frame on a GPU, and training on COCO takes one to two days on a single 8-GPU machine.
 * Instead, our method is based on `parallel prediction of masks and class labels`, which is simpler and more flexible.
-* The `mask branch` has a Km2-dimensional output for `each RoI`, which encodes K binary masks of resolution m × m, one for each of the `K classes`.
+* The `mask branch` has a [K*m^2]-dimensional output for `each RoI`, which encodes K binary masks of resolution m × m, one for each of the `K classes`.
-* For an RoI associated with ground-truth class k, Lmask is only defined on the k-th mask (other mask outputs do not contribute to the loss).
+* For an RoI associated with `ground-truth class k`, $L_{mask}$ is only defined on the `k-th mask` (other mask outputs do not contribute to the loss).
 * we rely on the dedicated classification branch to predict the class label used to `select the output mask`.
 * collapsing it into a `vector representation` that `lacks spatial dimensions`.
 * `RoIPool` is a standard operation for extracting a small feature map (e.g., 7×7) from each RoI